zainkhanceh/facebook-cracker/README.md

 ## This program is for educational purposes only.
 ## Don't attack people facebook accounts it's illegal !
-## If you want to crack into someone's account, you must have the permission of the user. ### Mauritania Attacker is not responsible
+## If you want to crack into someone's account, you must have the permission of the user.

+### We is not responsible

 ## Whit is a facebook-cracker